 ANYWAY, Nedi is on The Skinny Confidential today to share her favorite fall recipes that are EASY.
 These are my kind of recipes- think apple cinnamon loaf, paleo pumpkin donuts ( WITH icing ), gluten-free turkey meatballs & a green goddess quinoa salad.
 YUM.

-With out further adieu, let’s welcome Neda back to the blog.
+With out further ado, let’s welcome Neda back to the blog.